BruceLii/AndroidGit/README.md

 this project  record the most common android grammar demostrations , which can help you save a lot of personal time  to check weather the specific function work.

+#Content
+## 1  Get running  Process List And how to kill or Keep  them alive